-Group C Accounting; Drama; Geography; General Mathematics; Visual Art; Physical Education; Legal Studies; Design
+Accounting; Drama; Geography; General Mathematics; Visual Art; Physical Education; Design

 Eligibility for an ATAR will require satisfactory completion of a QCAA English subject.
 Satisfactory completion will require students to attain a result that is equivalent to a C in one of four subjects - English, Literature, English and Literature Extension or English as an Additional Language.
 While students must meet this standard to be eligible to receive an ATAR, it is not mandatory for a student's English result to be included in the calculation of their ATAR.
+Therefore, when making a decision about choosing 5 or 6 subjects, students must consider their current achievement in English to determine whether a result in this subject would maximise their ATAR.